National Social Life, Health, and Aging Project (NSHAP): Wave 2 and Partner Data Collection, [United States], 2010-2011

 Data Collection Notes View help for Data Collection Notes

-This collection is being released in eleven parts: Parts 1 through 9 contain the ICPSR-processed files; Part 10 contains the original Stata data files with extended and nonextended missing values provided by the P.I. in a zip file package.
-Part 11 contains the public-use original Stata data files provided by the P.I. in a zip file package.
+This collection is being released in seventeen parts: Datasets 1 through 15 contain the ICPSR-processed files; Dataset 16 contains the original Public-Use Stata data files with extended and nonextended missing values provided by the P.I. in a zip file package.
+Dataset 17 contains the original Restricted-Use Stata data files provided by the P.I. in a zip file package.